rackerlabs/docs-developer-blog/_posts/2019-02-25-dramatically-cut-costs-with-aws-instance-scheduler.md

 ### The solution

-AWS’ Instance Scheduler solution packages several AWS services together, including DynamoDB, Lambda and CloudWatch Events, into a deployable CloudFormation template, enabling users to automate custom start/stop schedules for their EC2 and RDS instances.
-Instance Scheduler does not feature a user interface, with schedule configuration performed via the DynamoDB interface or the command-line interface.
+The AWS Instance Scheduler solution packages several AWS services together, including DynamoDB, Lambda and CloudWatch Events, into a deployable CloudFormation template, enabling users to automate custom start/stop schedules for their EC2 and RDS instances.
+Instance Scheduler does not feature a user interface, with schedule configuration performed by using the DynamoDB interface or the command-line interface.

 Instance Scheduler supports:

 * Stopping and starting stand-alone EC2 instances
 * Stopping and starting RDS instances
 * Stopping and starting instances in multiple regions